-NOAA’s Weather–Ready Nation is about building community resilience in the face of increasing vulnerability to extreme weather and water events.
+NOAA’s Weather–Ready Nation is about readying your community for extreme weather, water, and climate events.

-Building on past successes in decision support services, the National Weather Service launched six community-based pilot projects (PDF) across the country, ranging in focus from emergency response to integrated environmental services, to enhance the nation’s preparedness.
-NOAA’s Office of Oceanic and Atmospheric Research and National Environmental Satellite, Data, and Information Service are moving new science and technology into weather service operations that will improve forecasts, increase lead time and ultimately increase weather-readiness.
+NOAA’s Office of Oceanic and Atmospheric Research and National Environmental Satellite, Data, and Information Service are moving new science and technology into National Weather Service operations that will improve forecasts and ultimately increase weather-readiness.

 While we at NOAA are taking steps towards building a Weather–Ready Nation, we can not do it alone!

 What can you do to help us build a Weather–Ready Nation?

 Become a Weather–Ready Nation Ambassador!
 Building a Weather–Ready Nation requires action from other government agencies at the national, state, and local levels, America’s Weather Industry, emergency managers, researchers, the media, nonprofits, and businesses.
 Any organization committed to serving as an example and engaging their stakeholders to make this country ready, responsive, and resilient can be an Ambassador.

 Weather–Ready Nation can help start a dialog within our local communities that will ultimately reduce the risk of being adversely impacted by extreme weather and water events and increase community resilience (the ability to recover) for future extreme events.

 Whether talking about preparedness and resilience in your home, office, at community centers, within schools or local businesses, on your website, or on social media, you will be helping to spread the word, inspire others to take action, and helping our great nation become more weather–ready.